Aarav0202/Auto-Archive/README.md

-# 🩺 Medical Records Manager – Contributor Guide
+# 🩺 Auto Archive– Contributor Guide

 ## 📄 Project Description
 The **Medical Records Manager** is a secure web application designed to simplify healthcare record management.
 It enables doctors to issue and share prescriptions directly with designated patients, ensuring quick and confidential access to medical information.